-Damascus steel has a long history...originally it was used for swords and armor during medieval times...the origin of the original Damascus steel was the middle east, specifically the Islamic blacksmiths.
+Damascus steel has a long history...originally it was used for swords and armor during medieval times...the origin of Damascus steel was the middle east, specifically the Islamic blacksmiths.
 It is unclear if the word Damascus is derived from the city in Syria or if it comes from the word “damas” which means "watered" in Arabic.
 Both are possible...this type of carbon steel was forged in Damascus but the early patterns on the steel surface were also compared to a "watered" pattern and are sometimes referred to as watered steel.

 Regardless this early steel was renowned for its hardness and ability to hold an edge, both critical elements in a quality sword.
 These swords were legendary and remarkable for the time...these were the times of the Crusades when legends were made.
-Stories are told about how the English broadswords were no match against the Islamic smaller, harder scimitar swords of Saladin's army.
+Stories are told about how the English broadswords were no match against the smaller, harder scimitar swords of Saladin's Islamic army.
 Europeans tried to replicate the process in medieval times to no avail...some believe these attempts are the earliest forms of material science.

 Saladin and his Damascus scimitar